-All Covered PersonnelParticipants are responsible for knowing and complying with all US Club Soccer Bylaws, Policies and Rules (including those guidelines and directorsives on the US Club Soccer website) in addition to all applicable federal and state laws, rules and regulations and any applicable Member Organization policies and rules.
-Member Organizations are responsible for ensuring their own Covered PersonnelParticipants comply with US Club Soccer's Athlete and Participant Safety/Risk Management Policies.
+All Participants are responsible for knowing and complying with all US Club Soccer Bylaws, Policies and Rules (including those guidelines and directives on the US Club Soccer website) in addition to all applicable federal and state laws, rules and regulations and any applicable Member Organization policies and rules.
+Member Organizations are responsible for ensuring their own Participants comply with US Club Soccer's Participant Safety/Risk Management Policies.

-Limited exceptions to the Athlete and Participant Safety/Risk Management Policies may be granted by US Club Soccer on a case-by-case basis where appropriate, provided that such exceptions do not materially impact athlete safety.
+Limited exceptions to the Participant Safety/Risk Management Policies may be granted by US Club Soccer on a case-by-case basis where appropriate, provided that such exceptions do not materially impact athlete safety.

 Policy 13.02 - Eligibility Status and Determinations.
-US Club Soccer will, in its may use any information and has absolute and sole discretion, to make an eligibility status determination for each potential or current US Club Soccer registrant, as follows: any current or potential Participant in activities within US Club Soccer's jurisdiction.
+US Club Soccer may use any information and has absolute and sole discretion to make an eligibility status determination for any current or potential Participant in activities within US Club Soccer's jurisdiction.